-KPSAHS students can receive individual assistance and tutoring for major coursework from their instructors.
+KPSAHS students may be able to receive individual assistance and tutoring from their instructors.
 Additionally, tutoring for writing skills, physics, math, chemistry, professional writing, and Microsoft Office is provided through online tutoring; see the manager of library services for additional information.